lop-Louis/northbook/docs/sanitization.md

 | `INTERNAL-URL` | Non-public link removed                |
 | `REDACTED`     | Sensitive detail intentionally removed |
 | `@handle`      | Any valid GitHub username              |

+If you need deeper task choreography, hand it off to the relevant `/runbooks` entry so the guidance stays lightweight.